preterag/pipecdn/docs/REPUTATION_SYSTEM.md

 ## Overview

-The Pipe Network uses a reputation system to evaluate the reliability and performance of nodes in the network.
+The Pipe Network uses a reputation system to evaluate the reliability and performance of Pipe PoP (Points of Presence) nodes in the network.
 This document explains how the reputation score is calculated and how to maintain a high score.

 ## Reputation Score Calculation